 The Engineering Researcher Society (ERS) is a mutual body providing a VOICE for all early career researchers, including postdoctoral and contract research staff, across all departments within the Faculty of Engineering at the University of Sheffield; providing Development Opportunities (DO) and also promoting a COMMUNITY for networking and socialising.
 Want to find out more or get involved?
 Contact us!

 Our annual DO Fund initiative provides flexible bursaries available that can be used in a variety of ways to advance your professional development.
-Our tenth round closed on 7th March 2022, we hope to run it again in early 2023.
+Our eleventh round closed on 20th February 2023, but we hope to run it again in 2024.
 It's great experience for completing any type of competitive funding application.
-See our Development Opportunities page.
+See our Development Opportunities page for more information.

 Since forming in 2011, the ERS has grown and thrived within the Faculty of Engineering with many notable achievements including:

 Research staff representation on the Research Staff Development Committee (in compliance with the Concordat to support the career development of researchers)

 UKRSA: national association for research staff in the past we have had a representative on the committee

 Women in Engineering panel membership

 The Engineering Researcher Society aims to create a supportive community of Engineering researchers by encouraging social and research networking within and between departments.
 We hold occasional social networking events.
 We are involved in the development of the Researcher Mentoring Programme, which offers professional career guidance and support from the wider academic community.
 We also offer the opportunity to attend researcher-specialist development opportunity seminars with other like-minded researchers, and have strong links with the Women in Engineering network.

 Providing opportunities for the professional development of research staff has been a core aim of the Engineering Researcher Society since it's inception.
 See the dedicated Development Opportunities page for more details.